Orphan Articles: The Dark Matter of Wikipedia: Discussion

 While constructing treatment-control groups by matching on the same article (albeit in a different language version) is a powerful way of accounting for most potential confounders, as acknowledged in Sec.~\ref{subsec:causality}, one subtle limitation in this setup is the assumption that different languages portray similar trends in attention shifts for a fixed article.
 Specifically, one or more language versions may portray an increase in attention for an article (or a topic), which eventually could lead to that article being de-orphanized (treated) and thus, acting as a confounder.
 Moreover, for a given article (or topic), the expertise of the editor community may also greatly vary across language versions, and thus, an article could be de-orphanized in a given language primarily because of the existence of editor expertise.
 That said, the aforementioned limitations are unlikely to simultaneously impact both the forward (de-orphanization) and reverse (orphanization) setups (Sec.~\ref{subsec:causality}).
 Overall, considering the two setups in conjunction alleviates most limitations that could impact causal inference.

 We showed that pageviews to de-orphanized articles increase significantly.
 One open question is whether these are ``additional'' pageviews or whether this simply corresponds to a shift of pageviews from other articles (i.e. ``cannibalization'').
 Similarly, does the number of different readers who access these articles also increase?
 These questions are difficult to assess not only due to privacy restrictions of the data on readership to Wikipedia articles, but also the fluctuations in overall access volume to Wikipedia in order to disentangle potentially competing articles.
+Note that we showed an increase in pageviews when considering ``organic'' de-orphanziations performed by editors.
+It remains an open question whether ``artificial'' de-orphanizations resulting from suggestions to editors via link translation would result in a similar impact, however, it is an interesting question in its own right and constitutes as future work.

 While cross-lingual approaches to Wikipedia content contain a rich signal to extend content coverage, there are some caveats.
 One challenge is that translations might not meet certain quality standards.
 In an extreme example, it was recently found that nearly half of Scots Wikipedia was created by someone who does not speak Scots~\cite{harrison2020what}.
 One additional concern is to avoid ``language imperialism'' and take into account the cultural context~\cite{miquel2018wikipedia}, \ie, different Wikipedia versions cover the same topics differently~\cite{hecht2010tower}.